 Also note that the tides impact the beaches around the area.
 So before visiting I recommend you check when high tide is and visit around 2 hours before or after for a great swimming experience.

-Here some of the best beaches near Airlie Beach to check out:
+Some of the best free things to do in Airlie Beach are to visit some of the local beaches.
+Here’s some of the best beaches near Airlie Beach to check out:

 Cannonvale Beach is a small beach just 3km out of the centre of Airlie Beach.
-This is a quiet beach with bbq facilities, stinger net and the wreck of the Whitsunday magic.
+This is a quiet beach with BBQ facilities, stinger net and the wreck of the Whitsunday magic.
 You can either walk along the Bicentennial Walkway to get here, or it’s a short drive from town.
-Make sure to stop by Fat Frog Beach Cafe for some lunch or snacks.
+Make sure to stop by Fat Frog Beach Café for some lunch or snacks.

 One of the more secluded beaches around Airlie Beach, Hydeaway Bay is quiet and an absolutely stunning beach – in fact one of the best I’ve ever seen in the entire the world!!!
 The beach is around 1.5kms in length with various access points and provides great views of the surrounding islands and the ocean.

 As mentioned, there are various access points to the beach; however I’d highly recommend you access the beach either from Cape Gloucester Beach Resort or Monte’s Resort.
-Both resorts are fantastic places for lunch or even just a drink – either will provide you access to their beachfront with both have various places for you to sit.
+Both resorts are fantastic places for lunch or even just a drink – either will provide you access to their beachfront with both having various places for you to sit.
 The Cape Gloucester Beach Resort also has a pool which you can access as a day guest.

 Right by Hydeaway Bay is the gorgeous Dingo Beach.
 Dingo Beach is a great place to snorkel and enjoy the water.
-We had been at the beach no more than a few minutes when we spotted a massive Green Turtle right off the shore!!
+We had been at the beach no more than a few minutes when we spotted a massive Green Turtle right off the shore!

 Like Hydeaway Bay – Dingo Beach is just stunning!
 And again one of the best beaches I’ve seen in the entire world.
 It’s a super quiet beach in a quaint coastal town.
-The beach however has some great facilities including a playground, BBQ, toilets, pub, cafe, shop, and plenty of picnic benches in the shade.
+The beach however has some great facilities including a playground, BBQ, toilets, pub, café, shop, and plenty of picnic benches in the shade.

 If you’re coming from Airlie Beach for a day trip – I’d recommend you combine a visit to Dingo Beach and Hydeaway Bay.
 We spent around an hour at Dingo Beach – then headed to Hydeaway Bay for lunch and an afternoon swim.

-5. Stroll Along the Airlie Beach Bicentennial Walkway
+Airlie Beach Bicentennial Walkway